Challenge .

 Solution .

-This project refurbishes existing and installs new freshwater boreholes in areas that currently don’t have access to clean water.
+The SCIF safe water project refurbishes existing and installs new freshwater boreholes in areas that currently don’t have access to clean water.
 The boreholes provide communities with easy access to potable water, for drinking, cooking and for use in farming.
 Where possible boreholes have also been developed into production wells, distributing water to several villages.
 Family members, especially women and children no longer need to walk to distant water sources and spend time collecting wood to boil water before consumption, freeing up time for study and other activities and reducing the risk of waterborne diseases.

 Impact .